 In 2022 and 2023, he provided creative direction for the entertainment event "Anime Village at City Walk" held in Jeddah, Saudi Arabia.
 Yamada says that his success in the Middle East, which was previously an unknown world, gave him great confidence.

-Yamada: "Even if we're from different countries, we all share the same desire to be excited and thrilled.
-I was deeply moved to see that by sticking to the entertainment concept design I believe in, I can make people from different cultures happy, just as I was enchanted by American theme parks as a child.
+Yamada: "Even though we're from different countries, the desire to feel excited and thrilled is the same.
+I was deeply moved to realize that by sticking to the entertainment concept design I believe in, I was able to bring joy to people from different cultural backgrounds, just as I was captivated by American theme parks when I was a child."

-I feel that there is still a lot of potential in spatial implementation of Japanese manga and other content outside of Asia.
-Making people smile across borders while also taking into consideration each cultural background is exactly what I want to do.
-When people are smiling, there are no conflicts.
-I feel that this is very rewarding, in the sense that it allows me to see how far the entertainment concept design skills I have cultivated up to now can be applied."
+I see great potential in bringing Japanese manga and other content into the physical world, not just in Asia.
+Making people smile across borders, while respecting their respective cultural backgrounds, is exactly what I want to do.
+When people are smiling, there is no conflict.
+I feel a great sense of fulfillment in this project, as it allows me to see how far the entertainment concept design skills I have cultivated so far can take me."

 Yamada says that he would like to continue working on creating spaces that are exciting and exciting.
 Let me draw a picture of the future like this.

-Yamada: "Entertainment concept design knows no borders, in the sense that it can be communicated even without speaking the same language.
-I would like to continue to deliver spaces that make people feel excited and thrilled without the need for explanation to as many people as possible, both in Japan and overseas.
+Yamada: "Entertainment concept design knows no borders in the sense that it can be communicated even if you don't speak the same language.
+I want to continue to deliver spaces that evoke excitement and thrills without needing any explanation to as many people as possible, both domestically and internationally."

-Yamada will mark his 22nd year with the company in 2023.
-From the perspective of a veteran employee, he talks about the appeal and potential of NOMURA as follows:
+Yamada will be in his 22nd year with the company in 2023.
+From the perspective of a veteran employee, he speaks about the appeal and potential of NOMURA Co.,Ltd. as follows:

-And to reiterate, I think the appeal and potential of NOMURA lies in the fact that people with a wide range of knowledge can pool their strengths to create spaces that one person could never have created alone.
-That is also the reason why I am still with this company."
+And to reiterate, I believe the charm and potential of NOMURA Co.,Ltd. lies in its ability to bring together the combined strengths of people with diverse expertise to create spaces that could never be achieved by one person alone.
+That is also why I continue to work for this company."

-In order to pass on the DNA of NOMURA to the next generation, Yamada will continue to do his best to create exciting spaces, centered on his unwavering desire to "entertain and amaze people."
+In order to pass on the DNA of NOMURA Co.,Ltd. to the next generation, Yamada will continue to dedicate himself wholeheartedly to creating exciting and thrilling spaces, centered on his unwavering desire to "entertain and surprise people."

 *The contents are as of December 2023.